A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Introduction

-Also note that the geometry of sharp cases of our inequalities is first described in Chang-Han-Yang \cite{CHY}.
-In particular, we are able to characterize the standard hyperbolic 4-space, $\mathbb{H}^{4}$, among smooth conformal AH 4-discs with a positive $\sigma_{2}$ curvature condition.
+Also, the geometry of sharp cases of our inequalities is first described in Chang-Han-Yang \cite{CHY}.
+In particular, we are able to characterize the standard hyperbolic space, $\mathbb{H}^{4}$, among smooth conformal AH balls in dimension 4 with a positive $\sigma_{2}$ curvature condition.
 Comparing Corollary \ref{cor:main cor} to the Chang-Gursky-Yang's conformal 4-sphere theorem \cite{CGY1}, it is interesting to see that $\sigma_{2}$ curvature in dimension 4 carries particularly strong conformal geometric information to characterize space forms.

 From an analytical point of view, our approach to prove Theorem \ref{thm:main} is heavily relying on our previous work \cite{FW1}, where the $\sigma_{2}$ Yamabe problem is studied for conic 4-spheres.
-Instead of $\sigma_{2}$ curvature being a positive constant, which is discussed in \cite{FW1}, we find out that, in the current negative cone set-up, $\sigma_{2}$ curvature positive lower bound condition (\ref{eq:>}) can be used to construct a quasi-local mass along level sets of the conformal factor.
-Some key ingredients of our proof include the delicate divergence structure of the $\sigma_{2}$ curvature in dimension 4 and the iso-perimetric inequality for Euclidean spaces.
+Instead of $\sigma_{2}$ curvature being a positive constant, which is discussed in \cite{FW1}, we find out that in the current negative cone setup, $\sigma_{2}$ curvature positive lower bound condition (\ref{eq:>}) can be used to construct a quasi-local mass along level sets of the conformal factor, which is similar to geometric flow methods considered by in \cite{HI}.
+The monotonicity of the new quasi-local mass is established using the delicate divergence structure of the $\sigma_{2}$ curvature in dimension 4 and the iso-perimetric inequality for Euclidean spaces.
 Generalization to non-conformally flat and higher dimensional cases will be difficult but interesting.

 The rest of the paper is organized as follows.
 In Section 2, we discuss the Chang-Han-Yang ODE model for constant $\sigma_{2}$ curvature metric and derive our main result in the special case where rotational symmetry is assumed.
-In Section 3, we follow the construction in \cite{FW1} to define a quasi-local mass along level sets of the conformal factor and prove its monotonicity.
-In Section 3, we study asymptotic behaviors of our quasi-local mass near singular points as well as near the hyperbolic end.
+In Section 3, we follow construction in \cite{FW1} to define a quasi-local mass along level sets of the conformal factor and prove its monotonicity.
+In Section 3, we study asymptotic behaviors of our quasi-local mass near naked singular points as well as near the hyperbolic end.
 As a consequence, we derive our main theorems.

 The first named author would like to thank Xiao Zhang for valuable discussion on topics in general relativity.
-Both authors would like thank Pedro Valentin De Jesus, Mijia Lai and Biao Ma for discussion.
+Both authors would like to thank Pedro Valentin De Jesus, Mijia Lai and Biao Ma for discussion.
+Both authors would thank anonymous referees for suggestions and corrections that have improved the accuracy and readability of our article.